 2600ish/1100ish up and 2600ish/1100ish down.
 There are no real big climbs but lots of ups and downs, some might call it a grinder.

 Cut off and Aid Stations:

 50kers must reach the manned aid stations by the cut-off time or you will be pulled from the course.
-This means you must be able to maintain approximately a 19:17 minute per mile pace for the official start and a 21:13 minute per mile pace for the early start.
 The aid stations are manned with volunteers from local non-profits (a portion of the race profits will be donated to each).
 Be sure to check out these awesome organizations and thank them for their support and encouragement that will get you past the extra mile!

 You are required to have some method for carrying hydration (water/electrolytes).
 This course is more difficult than it looks and the altitude can quickly dehydrate you.

 Trash receptacles are located at each aid station.
 PLEASE use them to dispose of your trash and NOT ON THE TRAIL!
 Anyone caught trashing the trail will be disqualified.